phooky/gronk/README.md

 Replicator 2 (a MightBoard rev. H).
 The firmware here uses a couple of bits of the original code but is mostly new.

-GRONK accepts G codes over USB.
+GRONK accepts gcode over USB.
+You can use `vpype-gcode` to convert SVG files to appropriate gcode; see the section on [plotting SVGs](#plot-svg).

 GRONK is named after the horrible noise it made when outfitted with full-step stepper drivers.